Uvacoder/review-templates/src/reviews/the-meg.md

 I was hoping to see one of the greatest predators that ever lived kick some modern butt, but instead I saw the muscled up, bald beast that is Jason Statham kill not 1 but 2 megaldons.

-At what point do we declare this butter smooth headed actor a God?
+At what point do we declare this smooth headed actor a God?